ouassimdj/telegram-bot-to-get-weather-using-python/README.md

-# telegram bot to get weather using python
+-----------this bot was made by Ouassim Djebbes using python-----------

+you can use this script for non commersial use